Stone Garrett Preview, Player Props: Nationals vs. Yankees

-The Washington Nationals, including Stone Garrett (.436 on-base percentage in past 10 games, 85 points above season-long percentage), battle starting pitcher Carlos Rodon and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Stone Garrett (.714 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Phillies.
+He had a hitless performance in his previous game (0-for-3) against the Yankees.

 Stone Garrett Game Info & Props vs. the Yankees